 - If a jury instruction and/or verdict form is contested, the contesting party must supply the Court with legal authority supporting its position.

-- Proposed jury instructions on plain paper (i.e., without citation of authority or identity of proponent), and the verdict form must be submitted on CD in Word (not Word Perfect) format at the time of the final pre-trial conference.
+- Proposed jury instructions on plain paper (i.e., without citation of authority or identity of proponent), and the verdict form must be submitted electronically in Word (not Word Perfect) format at the time of the final pre-trial conference.
+Contact clerks for email address for submission.

 - The Court conducts basic voir dire and allows counsel to follow up and ask more in-depth questions.